-Income generation continues to be a challenge for credit unions although recent interest rate increases will help to alleviate this pressure.
+Managing costs continues to be a challenge for credit unions although recent interest rate increases will help to alleviate this pressure.
 In recent years ECCU responded to the cost challenges faced by its policyholders by launching lower benefit levels for its core LS and DBI product offerings to offer the capability to reduce premiums.
-During 2022 ECCU continued to engage in product innovation in order to make available alternative offerings to credit unions to help to ameliorate their cost challenges.
+ECCU developed an alternative offering to the traditional DBI product for credit unions to help to ameliorate their cost challenges.
 DBPlus, a member-pay, whole of life, insurance policy was launched in December 2020 and provides for a commission to be paid to credit unions in return for introducing the product provider to subscribing policyholders.
 Variants of LS and DBI, including Life Savings (Date of Death) and DBItwo , respectively, are available also.